20181867/Continual-Learning-with-Hypermodels/README.txt

 ...and much more!
 The research tool allows you to consider many possible (frugal learning) scenarios and (dis)prove your own hypothesis!

-In total, there are 7*5 = 35 different combinations of models AND learning functions to try out!
+In total, there are 35 different combinations of hypermodels AND learning functions to try out!
-With over 25 hyperparameters to tune (e.g. the learning rate and whether or not to add a seperate task embedding model), there is a lot to discover.
+With over 25 hyperparameters to tune (e.g. the learning rate and whether or not to add a seperate task embedding model), there is a lot to discover!

 To prevent dependency issues, this certainly works: